a-lurker/a-lurker.github.io/docs/writing-a-plugin.md

                     }
                 },

 Here's the actual entry box - the entered value "ID" will be called "ourAddress".
-You call it anything or even just number it.
+You can call it anything or even just number it.
 The value is just used to reference the value later on.

                 {
                     "ControlType": "input",